utsav-upadhyay-21/adk-RAG/README.md

 - Get detailed information about specific corpora
 - Delete corpora when they're no longer needed

-## Prerequisites

-- A Google Cloud account with billing enabled
-- A Google Cloud project with the Vertex AI API enabled
-- Appropriate access to create and manage Vertex AI resources
-- Python 3.9+ environment

 ## Setting Up Google Cloud Authentication